ryhkml/tasks-server/README.md

 1. HTTP requests with selected http curl options
 2. Configurable retry mechanism
 3. Custom scheduling options
+4. Automatically reschedules tasks if the server shuts down unexpectedly

 There are two comparison tables that compare Pub/Sub and the Cron Job Scheduler.